fabiang/true-combat/README.md

 ## Download

-**Don't download this packages directly from Github, this won't work**
+**Don't download this package as snapshot from Github (Download Zip button).
+It won't include all game files!**

 ## Setup